Canadian

 wound healing.

-4. With the exudate gone from the wound, new blood flow is drawn into the wound space by the negative pressure.
+Fourth, when the exudate is gone from the wound, new blood flow is drawn into the wound space by the negative pressure.
 Blood supplies the wound with oxygen, fresh cells, and the building blocks for proper wound healing.

 Evidence for NPWT